-1) click Change Mode, select Allow List, and click CHANGE.
+1) Select Allow List and click CHANGE.

-2) Your own device is in the allow list by default and cannot be deleted.
-Click • Add to add other devices to the allow list.
+2) Your own device is in the Allow List by default and cannot be deleted.
+Click • Add to add other devices to the Allow List.

 - Add connected devices

 - 1) Click Select From Device List.

 - 2) Select the devices you want to be allowed and click ADD.